Post-punk: United States

 Talking Heads were one of the few American post-punk bands to reach both a large cult audience and the mainstream.

 Midwestern groups such as Pere Ubu and Devo drew inspiration from the region's derelict industrial environments, employing conceptual art techniques, musique concrète and unconventional verbal styles that would presage post-punk by several years, with Ubu's early singles being described by some writers as "post-punk before punk".
 Music journalist Jon Savage described both bands as "post-punk" on November 26, 1977.
 While Pere Ubu's first British tour in 1978, including their show at Manchester's Rafters in April that year, significantly influenced the burgeoning English post-punk scene, with Savage noting members of the newly formed Joy Division in attendance.

 A variety of subsequent groups, including the Boston-based Mission of Burma and the New York-based Talking Heads, combined elements of punk with art school sensibilities, with the latter incorporating elements of Afrobeat and funk on Remain in Light.
 In 1978, Talking Heads began a series of collaborations with British ambient pioneer and ex-Roxy Music member Brian Eno, experimenting with Dadaist lyrical techniques, electronic sounds, and African polyrhythms.
 San Francisco's vibrant post-punk scene was centered on such groups as Chrome, the Residents, Tuxedomoon and MX-80.
 Other American post-punk groups included Suburban Lawns from Long Beach, California.

 Also emerging during this period was downtown New York's no wave scene, as well as a short-lived art and music scene that began in part as a reaction against punk's recycling of traditionalist rock tropes, often reflecting an abrasive and nihilistic worldview.
-No wave musicians such as The Contortions, Teenage Jesus and the Jerks, Mars, DNA, Theoretical Girls, and Rhys Chatham instead experimented with noise, dissonance and atonality in addition to non-rock styles.
+No wave musicians such as James Chance and the Contortions, Teenage Jesus and the Jerks, Mars, DNA, Theoretical Girls, and Rhys Chatham instead experimented with noise, dissonance and atonality in addition to non-rock styles.
 The former four groups were included on the Eno-produced No New York compilation (1978), often considered the quintessential testament to the scene.
 The decadent parties and art installations of venues such as Club 57 and the Mudd Club would become cultural hubs for musicians and visual artists alike, with figures such as Jean-Michel Basquiat, Vincent Gallo, Keith Haring and Michael Holman frequenting the scene.
 According to Village Voice writer Steve Anderson, the scene pursued an abrasive reductionism that "undermined the power and mystique of a rock vanguard by depriving it of a tradition to react against".
 Anderson claimed that the no wave scene represented "New York's last stylistically cohesive avant-rock movement".